 Main Mitten Pattern

-Round 3: *1 hdc in each of the first 4 sts, 2 hdc in the next st**.
-Rep from * to ** 6 times [36]
+Rnd 3: *1 hdc in each of the next 4 sts, 2 hdc in the next st**.
+Work from * to ** around.
+[36 hdc]

-Round 10: 1 hdc in each of the first 4 sts, 2 hdc in the next st, skip 10 sts, 1 sc and 1 hdc in the 16th st, *1 hdc in each of the next 5 sts, 2 hdc in the next st**.
-Rep from * to ** 2 times; 1 hdc in each of the remaining sts.
-[30]
+Rnd 10: 1 hdc in each of the next 4 sts, 2 hdc in the next st, sk the next 10 sts, 1 sc and 1 hdc in the next st. *1 hdc in each of the next 5 sts, 2 hdc in the next st**.
+Work from * to ** one more time.
+1 hdc in each rem st around.
+[1 sc, 29 hdc]

-Round 11: 1 hdc in each of the first 6 sts, 1 hdc in the st below the 7th stitch (see image below), 1 hdc in each of the remaining sts [30]
+Rnd 11: 1 hdc in each of the next 6 sts.
+Work 1 hdc around the next st (which is the sc) and into the st below it (see image below), sk the sc, 1 hdc in each rem st around.
+[30 hdc]

-Leaving a 9-inch long tail of yarn, finish off.
-Thread your yarn end on your needle and weave your yarn end through the loops of the final round, pull to tighten and then weave in the end.
-Please see this tutorial for assistance with the weaving in and closing of the top of the mitten.
-Video example here.
+Finish off leaving a 7 to 9 inch tail of yarn.
+Thread your yarn end on your needle and weave your yarn and through the loops of the final round at the top of mitten, pull to tighten and then weave the yarn end in on the inside of the mitten.
+Please see this tutorial for assistance.

 Adding the Thumb

-With the thumb hole opening the left-hand side of your crocheted work, attach the yarn to the furthest stitch on the right-hand side of the opening.
-(See image below).
-Video example here.
+Place the mitten on a flat surface with the thumbhole opening on the left-hand side of your crocheted work, attach the yarn to the furthest stitch on the right-hand side of the opening.
+This stitch already has 1 stitch in it from the main mitten. (see image below)

 Are you looking for a smaller pair of these mittens?